aphichat/c9-init/README.md

 Initialize PHP, Apache, MySQL workspace for Cloud9

-This script rewrite 001-cloud9.conf to change the public html to /site/public And moves the root folder to the site folder
+This script rewrite 001-cloud9.conf to change the public html to /site/public and moves the root folder to the site folder